Halen0Jacobsen/Halen0Jacobsen/README.md

 - Hi, I’m @Halen0Jacobsen
-- Im currently in college for secure software development.
+- Im currently in college for secure software development and cybersecurity.
 I want to go on to work in embedded systems, I currently do most my projects using Java - Python or C/C++
 - I like robotics projects and 3D Printing, I want to work on building a Hemp-Crete 3D printer
-- Find me @ halenjacobsen.dev on Instagram
+- Find me @jacobsen.dev on Instagram
-- or @ halenjacobsen.dev
+- or halenjacobsen.dev

 <!---
 Halen0Jacobsen/Halen0Jacobsen is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.